penyland/blog/content/posts/2025-03-14-getting-started-with-containers.md

 In the last example above we ran the nginx container without any options.
 This will run the container in the foreground and you will see the output from the container in the terminal.
 But there's no way to interact or communicate with the container from the host.
 To be able to interact with the container from the host you need to map a port on the host to a port on the container.
 To map a port you use the **-p** flag followed by the port on the host and the port on the container.
 The p parameter actually stands for publish and it is used to publish a container's port(s) to the host.

-For example, if you want to run nginx in a container that listens on port 8080 on the host and port 80 on the container you use the -p flag like this **-p 8080:80**.
+For example, if you want to run nginx in a container that listens on port 8080 on the host and port 80 in the container you use the -p flag like this **-p 8080:80**.
 ```bash
 docker run -p 8080:80 nginx
 ```